raskal33/bitr-platform/README.md

-# 🎯 Bitredict - Decentralized Prediction Markets
+# 🎯 Bitr - Decentralized Prediction Markets

-**Bitredict** is a next-generation decentralized prediction market platform built on the high-performance Somnia EVM network.
+**Bitr** is a next-generation decentralized prediction market platform built on the high-performance Monad Testnet.
 We combine guided and open prediction markets with gamified daily contests and a sophisticated reputation system.

 ## 🏗️ Project Structure

 ```
-bitredict/
+bitr/
 ├── backend/          # API server, oracle bot, and indexer services
 ├── solidity/         # Smart contracts and deployment scripts
 ├── docs/             # Documentation site (Docusaurus)